Does Coffee go off?

 Can You Drink Expired Coffee?

-Otherwise, it’s safe — just not very enjoyable.
-You’ll notice the biggest drop in flavour and aroma rather than safety.
+Otherwise, it’s safe — just not enjoyable.

 Freshness Matters